tomasfabian/PushPro/README.md

         }

-The book with an Id of 5 and the first pushed book will never be sent to this client and it will receive only the maximum specified number (7) of book notifications:
+The book with an Id of 5 and the first pushed book will never be sent to this client and it will receive only the maximum specified number (7) of book notifications.